Full Biographical Statement

 Christopher R. McGee, EdD

-Dr. Chris McGee serves the Rockwood school district located in the St. Louis suburban area as an assistant principal.
+Dr. Chris McGee serves the Affton school district located in the St. Louis suburban area as the executive director of academic and student services.
 His thesis was entitled “The Correlation of Standards-Based Grading and the Performance on Standardized Assessments.”
 Since his first year of teaching he has been a leader in innovation and the technological advancement of education.
 He served his alma mater as the president of Webster University's alumni association's board of directors.
 His passion for professional learning has inspired him to start a non-profit organization called Connected Learning, for which he serves as the CEO.
 He has been recognized as an Apple Distinguished Educator, a Google Certified Innovator and a Phi Delta Kappa Emerging Leader.
 For more information on Dr. McGee visit his website www.chrisrmcgee.com, or connect with him on twitter at https://twitter.com/cmcgee200.